JeromeSalvatori/MultiFieldSearchService/README.md

 # MultiFieldSearchService
-Allows easy mysql request automation from html forms in php.
+Allows easy mysql search request automation from html forms in php.

 Returns an array containing the request string and a nested array containing values for prepared requests.